xmgbautista/xmgbautista.github.io/_pages/about.md

 <br>
 <br>
 My research interests are in macroeconomics and household finance.
 I study the aggregate and distributional effects of agents' consumption and savings decisions, household debt, labor choices, and heterogeneity.
+In my research, I highlight crucial economic mechanisms by integrating economic theory and data using computational and econometric methods.
 </p>